DoStraTech/RELAY/README.md

 This git is the software repository for the RELAY project.
 It also includes the hardware list necessary to build your own RELAY.

-*If you find it useful, please quote the **RELAY Paper** (Paper in submission process, will be updated soon)*
+*If you find it useful, please quote the **RELAY Paper** (Open Access) (Paper in submission process, will be updated soon)*

-The paper (Open Access) also contains the precision and accuracy results and long term exposure laser patterns.
-We also have an **OSF Repository** with additional results and pictures.
+The paper also contains the precision and accuracy results and long term exposure laser patterns.
+We also have an **[OSF Repository](https://osf.io/xvj62/ "OSF Repository")** with additional results and pictures aswell as the MATLAB code.

 ![RELAY](pictures/front.jpg)
 ## Platform